TwoClocks/coroutine-benchmarks/README.md

 ## Motovation

-I recently did another project for a company in an adjacent industry, and I ended up using koltin coroutines for that project (not ULL, but still latency sensitive).
+I recently did another project for a company in an adjacent industry and used koltin coroutines (not ULL, but still latency sensitive).
 It was great to write synchronous looking code that was concurrent.
-I really enjoyed that project.
-It made the code so much easier to write / reason about / read.
+Coroutines made the code so much easier to write / reason about / read.

-I might have another ULL project coming up, but they don't want to go the FPGA route (or as little as possible).
-So before that project happens I thought I would measure the overhead of coroutines vs callbacks.
-See how much the abstraction costs, so I can make informed decisions about its usage.
-I'm sharing this work in case anyone else cares.
+I have another ULL project coming up, so before that project happens I wanted to measure the overhead of coroutines vs callbacks.
+See how much the abstraction costs.
+See if the cost are a clear "no".

 ## Methodology

-I expected the coroutine overhead to be small, but to exist.
 I didn't want the root event/IO being waited on to dominate the results.
-So networking code was out.
+Which ruled out networking IO.
 I decided to used shared memory instead and do a ping-pong test.
 The clint puts a `u64` in a memory location one, and times how long it takes that `u64` number to show up in memory location two.
 The server is spinning waiting for location one to change value, when it does it copies the new value to location two, then loops.
 Here is the server-side zig code and the resulting `asm` according to [compiler explorer](https://godbolt.org/) :